Polkadex-Substrate/Polkadex/docs/run-a-validator.md

 After a few seconds, you should see an `ExtrinsicSuccess` message.

-Your bonded account will available under `Stashes`.
+Your bonded account will be available under `Stashes`.
 You should now see a new card with all your accounts (note: you may need to refresh the screen).
 The bonded amount on the right corresponds to the funds bonded by the Stash account.

 ![Stashes](./screenshots/stashes.png)

 ### Set Session Keys

-> <strong>Note:</strong> The session keys are consensus critical, so if you are not sure if your node has the current session keys that you made the `setKeys` transaction then you can use one of the two available RPC methods to query your node: [hasKey](https://polkadot.js.org/docs/substrate/rpc/#haskeypublickey-bytes-keytype-text-bool) to check for a specific key or [hasSessionKeys](https://polkadot.js.org/docs/substrate/rpc/#hassessionkeyssessionkeys-bytes-bool) to check the full session key public key string.
+> <strong>Note:</strong> The session keys are consensus critical, so if you are not sure if your node has the current session keys that you made with the `setKeys` transaction, then you can use one of the two available RPC methods to query your node: [hasKey](https://polkadot.js.org/docs/substrate/rpc/#haskeypublickey-bytes-keytype-text-bool) to check for a specific key or [hasSessionKeys](https://polkadot.js.org/docs/substrate/rpc/#hassessionkeyssessionkeys-bytes-bool) to check the full session key public key string.

 Once your node is fully synced, stop the process by pressing Ctrl-C. At your terminal prompt, you will now start running the node.